-The Indian food preferences are expanding in all directions, on one hand they are becoming more experimental and outward looking with modern cuisines and fusions from across the globe and on the other it is looking inward with sub-regional cuisine and people trying to trace historical significance of something more simple.
+The Indian food preferences are expanding in all directions, on one hand, they are becoming more experimental and outward-looking with modern cuisines and fusions from across the globe and on the other it is looking inward with sub-regional cuisine and people trying to trace the historical significance of something more simple.

 The Spread was bigger than usual, the noteworthy dishes from Muslim end were Shami Kawab, Fish Korma, Korma Pulao and Rezala where Korma Pulao wins hands down as the best dish for me, It is same as the yakhni Pulao done in most of northern India with a rich broth of meat which is later on used to cook the rice and served together.
 The Fish Korma was done with a dash of vinegar, sumptuous amount of poppy seeds and even potatoes.